 - Selection and control of our antennas and rotators via a microHAM Station Master Deluxe Antenna Controller

-Remote control of equipment power is particularly important to provide a means to reset/restart equipment remotely as well as a means to shut down the Transmitter remotely.
+Remote control of equipment power is particularly important to provide a means to reset/restart equipment remotely and shut down the Transmitter remotely.

 Remote control of power for the components in our Remote Operating Setup is handled by a RIGRunner 4005i power control device.
 This unit provides remote power control over a network for up to 5 separate groups of devices.
-It also provides voltage/current monitoring and solid state over-current protection as well.
+It also provides voltage/current monitoring and solid-state over-current protection.